-Before you look at your balance, your invoices or any of your other paperwork, check-in with your own sense balance and ground yourself.
-Breathe deeply, step back and check-in with yourself.
+First on our list of self assessment tips is to breathe deeply, step back and check-in with yourself.
+You should do this before you look at your balance, your invoices or any of your other paperwork.
+Check-in with your own sense balance and ground yourself.

 Your anxiety might be running high right now.
 Anxiety shows up in restlessness, feeling constantly "on edge”, difficulty concentrating and irritability.
 Dizziness, tiredness, a noticeably strong, fast or irregular heartbeat, shortness of breath, tension in our muscles.
 On the low end of the scale, there is uneasiness, at the higher end lies paralysing terror.
 In between: fear, agitation, withdrawal, dread, and panic.
 Where are you at?

 Wherever you are on this scale, our breath can keep you calm and ease the tension.

 Start by taking a moment to sit comfortably, you don't have to be fully upright but at least sat in a position which will allow you to find that balance of focus relaxation, sense of ease in both the body and in the mind, and as you sit there just take a couple of nice big deep cleansing breaths, breathing in through the nose and out through the mouth.
 As you breathe in through the nose, sense taking in fresh air, the lungs expanding, the body expanding as you breathe out, a sense of letting go of whatever has been going on for you today, feeling the muscles in the body soften as the body exhales just a couple more times, taking deep breaths in through the nose and out through the mouth.
 Relax your jaw.
 Unclench your fists and unknit your brow.